What’s the cost of living in London?

-Buying lunch and snacks on campus will cost you at least £5 per day, plus drinks.
-This adds up to at least £750 a year if you are on campus every day during term time, so try bringing a packed lunch and a drink from home.
+Buying lunch and snacks on campus will cost you at least £5-£10 per day.
+This is £750 - £1,500 a year, if you are on campus every day during term time, so try bringing a packed lunch and a drink from home.
 Even if you just do this some days, you will save money.
 Bring a water bottle with you and refill it during the day.
 Local supermarkets often have ‘meal deals’ where you can buy a sandwich, snack and drink for lunch from a set range of products together at a lower price than if you bought them separately.

 If you buy hot drinks, use loyalty stamp cards so once you have bought a certain number of drinks, you can get the next one free.
 Look out for ‘early bird’ discounts in coffee shops and restaurants which offer food and drinks at a reduced price if you buy them before a certain time.
-Check www.go2vouchercodes.co.uk for 2 for1 offers on coffee shops and restaurants in the local area and go with a friend or, for £3.99 add a Gourmet Society Card to your Totum Card to save money at more than 5,000 restaurants.
+Check www.go2vouchercodes.co.uk for 2 for1 offers on coffee shops and restaurants in the local area and go with a friend.
 For more money saving ideas on food, see the Food and Drink Section of the Save the Student website.